 Must have: Automated and mobile-ready tools

 Using technology to supplement your expense policy makes it that much easier for your employees to follow.
 With technology solutions such as Concur Expense, your expense process gets an upgrade in both automation and mobility.
 Employees simply take a picture of their receipt, submit for approval, and the system takes it from there.
 No lost receipts, no lost expense data.
-This industry-leading automation helps you not only process expenses easier and faster, but stay in-policy while doing so.
+This industry-leading automated expense management solution helps you not only process expenses easier and faster, but stay in-policy while doing so.